8ar7ar/GitForProgrammers/README.md

 # GitForProgrammers
-Playground Repo for my "Git for programmers" book
+Playground Repo for my "Git for programmers" textbook